-Plan state Failover Failback Revert Delete clone Delete Plan Unplanned Failback Create Clone backup Properties Ready For Failover y Note: Enabled when the selected maintenance plan has an associate clone.
-Note: Enabled when the selected maintenance plan does not have an associate clone. ✓ y Failed Over 1 1 Failed To Failover - - 1 - - 1
+Plan state Failover Failback Revert Delete clone Delete Plan Unplanned Failback Create Clone backup Properties Ready For Failover 1 ✓ Note: Enabled when the selected maintenance plan has an associate clone. ✓ Note: Enabled when the selected maintenance plan does not have an associate clone.
+1 1 Failed Over - 1 - - - 1 Failed To Failover - - 1 - - - - 1